 Omega’s Caliber 9300, visible through the caseback, contains a magnetism-resistant silicon balance spring and a co-axial escapement.
 Certified by COSC as a chronometer, the movement carries a 60-hour power reserve.
 The words, “DARK SIDE OF THE MOON” are engraved in matte chromium nitride above the caseback crystal.
 Completing the watch’s black-on-black look is a strap made of black Cordura fabric with a black ceramic buckle.
 The price on this black ceramic Omega Speedmaster watch is $12,000.

 Omega has released photos of the production process for making this new Omega Speedmaster watch and its ceramic case.
-Go to page two to see the photos and learn the details.
+Go to page three to see the photos and learn the details.